Cobra Spell

-Cobra Spell is a Dutch heavy metal band formed in Tilburg in 2019 by Sonia Anubis.
-Cobra Spell began with both male and female members in their ranks, then evolved into an all-female band, until Adri Funêrailles joined as guitarist.
+Cobra Spell was a Dutch heavy metal band formed in Tilburg in 2019 by Sonia Anubis.
+Cobra Spell began with both male and female members in their ranks, then evolved into an all-female band, until in 2025, Adri Funêrailles joined as guitarist.
 The band is currently signed to Napalm Records.

 History

 The band was formed in 2019 in Tilburg by guitarist Sonia Anubis, who previously played with the Swiss heavy metal band Burning Witches and spent two years with the Brazilian band Crypta.
 The new band would have an 1980s sleaze metal style and full creative freedom.
 The name "Cobra Spell" has no special meaning, and was selected simply because Anubis thought it was cool.

 The other initial members came from several other indie bands, although none of them played the genre of Cobra Spell.
-They were the guitarist Sebastian Silva (Idle Hands, Silver Talon, Spellcaster), singer Alexx Panza (Hitten, Jack Starr’s Burning Starr), drummer Léonard Cakolli (Sharx, Adam Bomb), and Anjelina Vehera.
+They were the guitarist Sebastian Silva (Idle Hands, Silver Talon, Spellcaster), singer Alexx Panza (Hitten, Jack Starr’s Burning Starr), drummer Léonard Cakolli (Sharx, Adam Bomb), and bassist Anjelina Vehera.
 In the midst of the COVID-19 pandemic, Cobra Spell released their first EP, Love Venom, with the songs "Come on tonight", "Poison bite", "Love venom", and "Shake me".

 The band had several line-up changes at that point, including the vocalist Panza.
-As the band was selected for a European tour with Ross the Boss and Dark Embrace, replacing the band Asomvel, they added the singer Kristina Vega, from the Spanish band Born in exile.
+As the band was selected for a European tour with Ross the Boss and Dark Embrace, replacing the band Asomvel, they added the singer Kristina Vega, from the Spanish band Born in Exile.
 She sent a recording for her hearing an hour after talking with Anubis, and learned the full set within a week.
 She was confirmed as the new regular singer shortly afterwards.
 The lyrics of the songs, written from a male POV, were switched to a female one after the change.